SmartRaCon/2024/README.md

-# VERDI 2024
+# SmartRaCon 2024

-Website of the VERDI 2024 workshop.
+Website of the SmartRaCon 2024.

 The documentation for the theme is at https://github.com/DigitaleGesellschaft/jekyll-theme-conference